-If you want to go a step further, these are the main differences and advantages of Mule 4 compared to previous versions, as taken from our recent guide 10 things to consider when planning your Mule 4 migration.
+If you want to go a step further, these are the main differences and advantages of Mule 4 compared to previous versions, as taken from our guide 10 things to consider when planning your Mule 4 migration.

 |Feature||Mule 3.x||Mule 4.x||Advantages|

 |Runtime||Not so smart, explicit runtime tuning available depending on the scenario.||Smart – self-tuning, high performance, leverages the complete advantages of non-blocking I/O.||Removes manual overhead and error-prone explicit runtime tuning configuration.No need to explicitly configure thread pool.
 Runtime does that for you, resulting in optimum performance.|